AnOrdinaryUsername/Weather-App/README.md

 ## Running it locally

-Clone the repo with ssh
+Fork the repo and clone it with ssh

 ```bash
 git clone git@github.com:your-username/Weather-App.git